top of page

 The subscript j of each parameter means the j-th boundary surface.

-For each parameter in the above figure, those shown in Figure 1-1 and Figure 1-2 will be followed, and new ones will be defined as follows.
+For each parameter in the above diagram, those shown in Figures 1-1 and 1-2 will be retained, and new ones will be defined as follows.

 dj : Distance from the j-th surface to the (j+1)-th surface